xpqz/dyalog-docs/language-reference-guide/docs/system-commands/ed.md

-`)ED` invokes the Dyalog APL editor and opens an Edit window for each of the objects specified in `nms`.
+`)ED` invokes the Dyalog editor and opens an Edit window for each of the objects specified in `nms`.

 If a name includes the slash character  ("\" or "/") it is taken to be the name of a file.
 See [Editing Scripts and Text Files](../../../windows-ui-guide/editing-scripts-and-text-files).